 • Various forms of humiliation in private or in public;

-• Punishment by silent treatments, withholding affection and/or sex;
+• Punishment by the silent treatment, withholding affection or sex;

-• Too much control (the abuser wants to know how the victim spends their money, who they spend their time with, or prohibits them to work or go out at all);
+• Too much control (the abuser wants to know how the victim spends their money and who they spend time with, or prohibits them from working or going out at all);

 • Making the victim responsible for their feelings (example: the abuser says "You're making me angry" instead of "I am angry");